trydydd/slimemoldgrappling/content/games/side_control/maintain_scarf_hold.md

 **Bottom Player**:
   * **Position**: Underneath your partner with their side on your chest, their near arm wrapped behind your head grasping their own thigh, and your inside arm on their torso.
-  * **Objective**: Focus on using movement, framing, and connecting your hands to your own body.
+  * **Objective**: Focus on using movement, framing, and connecting your hands to your own body to either free your head or reverse the position.
   * **Constraints**: None
   * **Win Condition**: Free yourself or reverse the position.